 This is a recognition that the harmonious functioning of all aspects of the individual and essential for health.

 At the Center for Integrative Medicine we have two Naturopathic Doctors.
-Dr. Christine Kuhlman and Dr. Niña Iselin.
+Dr. Christine Kuhlman, Dr. Niña Iselin and Dr. Sara Featherstone.